mandelbrot-eye/headline-analyzer/README.md

 # World's history through analysis of newspapers' headlines.
-Scraping the headlines of the newspapers and training the neural network to create new headlines based on the old ones.
+Scraping New York Times headlines.
+Analysis of the text.
+Training the neural network to create new headlines based on the old ones.

 ___